jedbrooke/golem-auto-editor/README.md

 for more info run ```python3 requestor.py --help```

 so far I have only tested it on ubuntu 20.04

+## Running the Web Interface
+As preparation for making this project into an online service, I have made available a docker container that will run a local version of the server.

+you will need docker to run the web interface

+just run `make run` to start the server and go to `localhost:4200` to see the interface.

 ## Dependancies
  - python packages: